 - Identifying Project Objectives: Ask yourself what you hope to achieve by conducting the interview.
 A concise response to this question can help you figure out the role you see the expert’s answers playing in your campaign, project, or article.

-- Determining Topics & Drafting Questions: Once you know the main aim of sitting down with your SME, you can develop some “must-discuss” topics and put together some questions to guide your conversation.
-Keep your questions open-ended so that you don’t elicit simple yeses or nos.
+- Determining Topics & Drafting Questions: Once you know the main aim of sitting down with your SME, you can develop some “must-discuss” topics and assemble some questions to guide your conversation.
+Keep your questions open-ended so you don’t elicit simple yeses or nos.

-- Doing Your Homework: Before the interview, be sure you research the SME on LinkedIn and understand their general role within the company.
+- Doing Your Homework: Before the interview, research the SME on LinkedIn and understand their general role within the company.
 Do light research on their background and skim anything they’ve published.
-Often you can work these details into the interview.
+Often, you can work these details into the interview.

 Structuring the Interview